Local government areas of Western Australia: History

 Land was originally granted in the Swan River Colony under regulations which allowed for land commissioners to assess a tax on private allotments to fund the construction and maintenance of "roads, paths and plantations".
-As the Colony began to develop, the first form of local government was established in some areas under the Towns Improvement Act of 1838.
-These trusts were empowered to elect ratepayers as Trustees and assess and collect a property tax for the construction of roads.
+As the Colony began to develop, the first form of local government was established in some areas under the Towns Improvement Act 1838.
+These trusts were empowered to elect ratepayers as trustees and assess and collect a property tax for the construction of roads.
 Many of these town trusts, including the Perth Town Trust, experienced severe administrative and financial difficulties, and in some cases barely functioned at all.
 The Guildford Town Trust lasted only a couple of years before ceasing to function until it was reconstituted in 1863.

-The District Roads Act and Municipal Institutions Act, both of 1871 improved matters by allowing for the establishment of Roads Boards and Municipal Corporations.
-Municipal Corporations had the capacity to levy property taxes, pass municipal by-laws and undertake various local regulatory services previously carried out by colonial officials and other central bodies.
+The District Roads Act 1871 and Municipal Institutions' Act 1871 improved matters by allowing for the establishment of roads boards and municipal corporations.
+Municipal corporations had the capacity to levy property taxes, pass municipal by-laws and undertake various local regulatory services previously carried out by colonial officials and other central bodies.
 Corporations could also establish civic institutions and facilities with the governors' consent, including libraries and botanical gardens.
 Road Boards where strictly limited to the construction of roads, could not levy property taxes and depended on colonial government grants for any expenditures.

-Women were permitted to be elected to Road Boards from 1911 and to Municipal Corporations from 1919.
-The influence of town clerk W.E.
-Bold and the Greater Perth Movement around this time led to the amalgamation of inner city local governments to create a greatly expanded City of Perth until 1993, when the City was broken up once again.
+Women were permitted to be elected to road boards from 1911 and to municipal corporations from 1919.
+The influence of town clerk W. E. Bold and the Greater Perth Movement around this time led to the amalgamation of inner city local governments to create a greatly expanded City of Perth until 1993, when the City was broken up once again.